EMart86/SwiftDataProvider/README.md

     init() {
         contentAdapter.sort = { $0 < $1 }
-        contentAdapter.sectionContentUpdate = { section in
+        contentAdapter.sectionContentUpdate = { section , context in
             //Update sectin content whenever a new row has been added
             //use string to show the default section header view or a model, to use a custom view section.set(header: "\(section.rows.count) Items")

             //action to be used after a section update has performed (.none or .reload) return .reload
+        }

+        //use section sorter, to sort the sections by your given algorythm contentAdapter.sortSections = { firstSection, secondSection
+            guard let first = firstSection.rows.first(where: {firstSection is TimeModel}) as?
+TimeModel, let second = secondSection.rows.first(where: {firstSection is TimeModel}) as?
+TimeModel else {
+                    return firstSection.rows.contains(where: { firstSection is TimeModel })
+            }
+            return first.date > second.date
         }

         //use automatically update if you'd like the table view